-Brands that succeed will develop strong customer insight to build rich portraits of how customers think, feel and behave.
+Brands who succeed will develop strong customer insight to build rich portraits of how customers think, feel and behave.
 Translating those insights into empathetic customer experiences that help customers get the job done better, faster, cheaper and more delightfully than the competition will win their loyalty.
 Calabrio’s study discovered that:

-- 48% of respondents only think innovation is important if it improves customer service.
+- 48% of respondents think innovation is only important if it improves customer service.

 Tuning into customers’ needs to win their loyalty – tips from a loyalty consultancy

 - Audit the customer experience tech stack: In the race to innovate and operationalise elements of the customer experience and other routine functions, companies often acquire additional technologies.
 This can result in them operating on a patchwork of technologies which are not under-used and are poorly integrated.
 By performing a complete audit, organisations can better leverage existing technologies and can engineer a comprehensive tech stack which takes a customer-first approach, enabling them to hear what their customers are saying.

 - Tap into the conversation: From phone conversations to email messages, every interaction with customers is important.
 By analysing these conversations, companies are able to understand the sentiment of their customers and surface subtle nuances in how they can improve the overall customer experience.
 Customer conversations are very simply the strongest source of customer insight that any organisation will have.
 With speech and text sentiment analysis connected into e-mails, text chat and voice calls, companies can turn unstructured voice data into actionable insights – and gain a full view of their customer’s emotional response to the customer experience across all channels.

 - Focus on people: Customers matter and, the biggest factor that will impact their perception of the brand will be the treatment that they receive from customer service and customer facing staff.
 Keeping customer-facing staff morale high translates directly into customer loyalty and business performance.